PhonologicalCorpusTools/SLP-AA-old-/docs/source/terminology.rst

 Global handshape options
 ------------------

-Global handshape options encode information about the whole sign rather than individual handshapes.
+Global handshape options encode information about the whole sign.
 They should be checked when relevant.

 .. _hand_and_config: